OutBack Power Launches Home Backup System Combining PV, Batteries and Fossil Generators

-OutBack Power, the U.S.-based storage and inverter company, has launched a new home backup system that combines three technologies: solar, storage and natural gas or diesel generators.
+OutBack Power, the U.S.-based storage and inverter company, has launched a new home backup system that combines three technologies: solar, storage and natural-gas or diesel generators.

-More homeowners are turning to solar and storage systems as wildfires, heat waves and other disasters cause power outages in parts of the U.S. But unlike many PV and battery companies pitching customers on backup power, OutBack is including fossil fuels in its offering, which it says will optimize the system and allow it to more effectively handle greater loads.
+More homeowners are turning to solar and storage systems as wildfires, heat waves and other disasters cause power outages in parts of the U.S. But unlike many PV and battery companies pitching customers on backup power, OutBack is including fossil fuels in its offering, which it says will optimize the system and allow it to more effectively handle bigger loads.

-“Our products have pretty much since the beginning enabled customers to connect a generator to them.
+“Our products have, pretty much since the beginning, enabled customers to connect a generator to them.
 In the off-grid world, that’s really not optional — you have to do that because there’s going to be times where there simply isn’t sufficient solar resource for the loads you need to run,” Paul Dailey, OutBack’s director of product and market strategy, said in an interview.
 “What we’re doing in this instance is bringing that to the backup scenario.”

 OutBack will initially work with Bay City Electric Works, a distributor of generators made by bath and faucet giant Kohler, to sell the systems throughout California and Nevada.